azizkhanp/interview-questions/README.md

 ##############################################################################################################################################################
 # AWS

+How many AWS accounts do you have in the project?
+  3 Accounts || Prod(Infra and Devops teams) >> Stage (Testing and QA team) >> Dev (Developers)
-Can I mount single EBS volumes to multiple EC2?
+What if ELB goes down and solution? max ELB doesn't go down bcz it AWS managed service pre-warming with AWS support if your traffic is high to hit LB (They will provide good hardware) Can I mount single EBS volumes to multiple EC2?
 NO
 Can I mount multiple EBS volumes to a single EC2?
 Yes How many EBS volumes can we attach to a single EC2?
 24